 One of the most common and overlooked triggers of the wash sale rule is the automatic Dividend Reinvestment Plan (DRIP).
 You may execute a perfect tax-loss harvesting trade, only to have a small dividend automatically reinvested two weeks later, buying back one or two shares.
 That single transaction is enough to trigger a wash sale and invalidate a portion of your carefully planned loss.

 The strategic case is clear: you must temporarily disable DRIPs for any security you intend to sell for a loss, and for any "substantially identical" securities.
 This is a targeted, temporary action you take during active harvesting windows to maintain absolute control over your transactions.
+For IRS mechanics and examples, keep Publication 550 open during planning.

 Think of this as taking direct command during a critical maneuver.
 To execute a tax-loss harvesting plan with surgical precision, you must create a "safe window" free from algorithmic interference.
 This means strategically pausing not just DRIPs, but any automated trading, rebalancing, or recurring purchases that could touch the security in question.
-By temporarily halting these automated functions, you ensure that your manual sale-for-loss is the only transaction within that asset class during your chosen timeframe.
+By temporarily halting these automated functions, you make sure that your manual sale-for-loss is the only transaction within that asset class during your chosen timeframe.
 This manual override transforms you from a passive user of automated tools into a strategic operator who knows exactly when to let the algorithms run and when to take the controls.

 While that level of control protects you from common automated pitfalls, it cannot undo the single most destructive mistake an investor can make: triggering the wash sale rule with an IRA.
 Most wash sale violations are recoverable inconveniences.
 This one is a catastrophic, permanent financial wound.